Designibl-Mark/mhark-blog/src/posts/gettingintosoftwareengineering.md

 added: 2024-05-10T13:29:21.700Z
 ---

-This is a question I am asked regularly for advice on how to get your first job as a software engineer.
+A question I am asked regularly for advice on, is how to get your first job as a software engineer.

 ## Context